mydobie/skipMenu/README.md

         </tr>
         <tr>
             <td>headers</td>
-            <td>string</td>
+            <td>string | false</td>
             <td>`h1, h2, h3, h4, h5, h6, [role=heading]`</td>
             <td>Query string of items to show in the headings section of the menu.
 If no headers are found, that section is not included in the menu.
-If neither the headers or landmark have items, the menu and its button will not be shown.</td>
+If neither the headers or landmark have items, the menu and its button will not be shown.
+Pass an empty string or false if the header section should not be shown.</td>
         </tr>
         <tr>
             <td>landmarks</td>
-            <td>string</td>
+            <td>string | false</td>
             <td>`main, [role=main], [role=search], nav, [role=navigation], section, [role=region],  form, aside, [role=complementary], body > header, [role=banner], body > footer, [role=contentinfo]`</td>
             <td>Query string of items to show in the landmarks section of the menu.
 If no landmarks are found, that section is not included in the menu.
-If neither the headers or landmark have items, the menu and its button will not be shown.</td>
+If neither the headers or landmark have items, the menu and its button will not be shown.
+Pass an empty string or false if the landmarks section should not be shown.</td>
         </tr>
         <tr>
             <td>reloadOnChange</td>